|

 Back to top

 Depending on the speed of your modem and the processing speed of your computer, downloading will take between 5-10 minutes.
-For example, a modem operating at 48kbps (kilobits per second) will download the Accelerator in about 5 minutes using a recent-vintage computer.
-Running the install on your computer takes a minute or less.
-The optional quick tour takes approximately 2-3 minutes.
+For example,

 How do I see the original graphic quality of specific image or Web page?